printers-for-people/catboat/docs/Rotation_Distance.md

 rotation_distance = <full_steps_per_rotation> * <microsteps> / <steps_per_mm>
 ```

-Or, if you have an older Klipper configuration and know the
+Or, if you have an older Kalico configuration and know the
 `step_distance` parameter you can use this formula:
 ```
 rotation_distance = <full_steps_per_rotation> * <microsteps> * <step_distance>